rosesonfire/react-try-out/README.md

 ## To start application
 `npm run start`
 ## Notes
-- Server will automatically reload on changes.
+- Servers will automatically reload on changes.
 - Browsers will automatically reload on changes in [frontEnd](frontEnd) folder.
 - Code inside [dist](dist) are auto-generated, **DO NOT** make any change any code in it.
 - Edit code inside [src](src) for development purpose.